Rock n’ Roll is the Cure

-Angelica remembers her purpose and fetches her phone from her purse and holds one hand above her head to video the welcome musical assault, the melodic cacophony that is Ivan Rocket and the Blackness Between the Stars.
+Angelica remembered her purpose and fetched her phone from her purse and held one hand above her head to video the welcome musical assault, the melodic cacophony that was Ivan Rocket and the Blackness Between the Stars.

-Looking around the room the different groups of people have blended into one.
+Looking around the room the different groups of people blended into one.
 Like a diverse drunken family reunion compelled to dance a professionally choreographed dance of St. Vitus.
-The only wet blankets of the festivity are the family members of the sick.
-They seem confused.
-Confused and concerned for their loved ones who only moments before looked to be at death’s door, but now gyrate with the rest.
-The room reels and writhes and hops and bops with intoxicated glee.
+The only wet blankets of the festivity were the family members of the sick.
+They seemed confused.
+Confused and concerned for their loved ones who only moments before looked to be at death’s door, but now, gyrated with the rest.
+The room reeled and writhed and hopped and bopped with intoxicated glee.

-That’s not to say the dancing is great.
-It’s not a show of technical skill or years of practice.
-It’s unadulterated joy in motion.
-Each appearing to be dancing to their own beat.
-Different syncopations and different tempos.
-Every once and a while two would come together and make eye contact and their unique styles would blend into an interconnected, joyful gambol.
+That’s not to say the dancing was great.
+It wasn’t a show of technical skill or years of practice.
+It was just unadulterated joy in motion.
+Each appeared to be dancing to their own beat, different syncopations, and different tempos.
+Every once in a while two would come together and make eye contact and their unique styles would blend into an interconnected, joyful gambol.
 Then, with seemingly blind acceptance, move apart and back to their own pace once again.

-The bass and beat smash and release in step.
-Each hard hit causing the lights to dim.
-With each thump, the tent’s most likely underpowered electrical system dims the lights even more.
-Dimming and rebounding until the pulsating of the lights and the music together become one fluid action.
+The bass and beat smashed and released in step, each hard hit causing the lights to dim.
+With each thump, the tent’s most likely underpowered electrical system dimmed the lights even more, dimming and rebounding until the pulsating of the lights and the music together became one fluid action.
 A slow strobe, in and out.

-In the stroboscopic light, the dance moves become poses.
-Each flash of the lights, a snapshot of the festivities.
+In the stroboscopic light, the dance moves became poses.
+Each flash of the lights revealed a snapshot of the festivities.
 Each return of the darkness a silhouetted negative of the previous moment.

-Angelica is entranced.
-“Shit I can’t handle this,” she thinks.
+Angelica was entranced.
+“Shit I can’t handle this,” she thought.
 “My eyes are going crossed and I’m going to have the dance of all America burned onto my corneas forever.”
-But still, she stares.
-The dances are rhythmic and consistent.
-The dances have not changed, but the shadows?
-The shadows are changing.
+But, still, she stared.
+The dances were rhythmic and consistent.
+The dances had not changed, but the shadows?
+The shadows were changing.

-Each snapshot’s shadow grows longer.
-Stretching across the floor like sunset.
-Peeling away behind each of them bringing the dancers forward, dropping the shadow ever further back.
-It is blissful vertigo, a reliable unsteadiness.
+Each snapshot’s shadow grew longer and stretched across the floor like a sunset’s pall, peeling away behind each of them bringing the dancers forward, dropping the shadow ever further back.
+It was blissful vertigo, a reliable unsteadiness.

-She feels as if her eyes have turned to a single fisheye lens.
-The broadening shadows bending at the edges of her vision, then swirling into a vignette.
+She felt as if her eyes had turned to a single fisheye lens, the broadening shadows bending at the edges of her vision, then swirling into a vignette.

-Angelica blinks and rubs her eyes, then darts toward the door for some fresh air to ventilate whatever was in that joint, or that cup, or that music.
+Angelica blinked and rubbed her eyes, then darted toward the canvas flap of a door for some fresh air to ventilate whatever was in that joint, or that cup, or that music.